How To Make Your Bathroom More Accessible

 Grab rails are ideally placed next to a bath to help you get in and out of the tub, adjacent to toilets to help lower and raise yourself from the seat, and in showers to give you something secure to hold onto while you wash.
 You can buy a textured or ribbed grab rail to give you greater grip, especially in areas that are likely to get wet such as a shower.

-While most grab rails you see are metal or white in colour, there’s no reason why you can’t give them a lick of paint to add a touch of colour to your disabled bathroom.
-We’ve even seen wooden rails which look great and have a reinforced metal core that makes them as strong as they are stylish.https://www.qssupplies.co.uk/bathroom-furniture-shower-taps/222461.htm
+While most grab rails you see are metal or white in colour, there’s no reason why you can’t have them in bold, attractive colour and a range of finishes to add a touch of colour to your disabled bathroom.
+We’ve even seen wooden rails which look great and have a reinforced metal core that makes them as strong as they are stylish.

 On average, people go to the toilet around six or seven times a day.
 It’s a natural aspect of life, which can be a problem for people with mobility issues.
 While fitting grab rails next to a toilet is one way you can make it easier to get up and down from the toilet seat, there are other disabled toilet options that can help make answering nature’s call less of a nuisance.

-Disabled toilet seats are raised higher from the bowl, so you don’t need to sit so far down.
+Toilets for the disabled have seats which are raised higher from the bowl, so you don’t need to sit so far down.
 It’s a cost-effective alternative to the permanent choice of fitting a raised height toilet.
-The benefits of disabled toilets aren’t all about sitting down, though.
+The benefits of such toilets aren’t all about sitting down, though.
 Twisting and turning to wipe when using the toilet can also cause considerable strain on your back.
 If you’re prone to back pain or have restricted mobility, bidet toilet seats use a gentle jet of warm water to save you having to wipe.
-They’re reasonably priced and can be easily installed as they are powered by the same water supply as the toilet.https://www.pinterest.co.uk/pin/14214555058215923/
+They’re reasonably priced and can be easily installed as they are powered by the same water supply as the toilet.

 Pros and cons of walk-in baths